rookstars/rookstars/README.md

 𝓓ni : if u hate my favs - if you're "dramatic" - mean people - basic dni criteria - pollosi (it's a joke with a friend, don't pay attention jakajskaj) - etc.

-❝‎ ‎ Byf : kys jokes - i insult all the time (joking, obviously) -  i'm quite a non sharing and gatekeeper with specific things that i like - i like some things that could be ""problematic"" - etc.
+❝‎ ‎ Byf : kys jokes - i insult all the time (joking, obviously) -  i'm quite a non sharing and gatekeeper with specific things that i like - i like some things that could be ""problematic"" - i get angry VERY easily - etc.

 𝓛ikes : i love final fantasy 7, mo dao zu shi, twisted wonderland and visual novels. alien stage - no.6 - yuri on ice! - Dmmd - the kid at the back - death note - alice in borderland - lost in the cloud - 19 days - my beautiful man - malice mizer - etc.